saigrain/GPSpec/README.md

     uncertainties as input, where the first index represents epoch and the second pixel number, plus some optional keyword arguments that control things like the length of the MCMC chains, the format of the output plots and the names of the files they are saved in.
-The little test routines `test1` and `test2` illustrate how to use them on synthetic datasets produced by...
+As well as graphical output, the code prints the best-fit velocities, and associated errors (from the MCMC) to the screen.
+The little test routines `test1` and `test2` illustrate how to use them on single- and double-lined synthetic datasets produced by the two routines below.
+The code for the double-lined case is not quite stable yet, so there are no plots saved, but the single-lined case is ok, and the corresponding plots are in `../plots/synth2*.png`

   - `simulate_dataset.py`: generates a time-series of single-lined spectra with random velocity shifts.
 Produced files